apify/apify-docs/docs/crawling_basics/recap_collection_basics.md

 ---
 title: Recap data collection
-description: Look at our Alexa Top Sites scraper and refresh our memory about its code and the programming techniques we used.
+description: Review our Alexa Top Sites scraper and refresh our memory about its code and the programming techniques we used.
 menuWeight: 21.1
 category: web scraping academy
 paths:
 - crawling-basics/recap-collection-basics
 ---

-# Recap of data collection basics
+# [](#recap) Recap of data collection basics

 We finished the [first part]({{@link data_collection_basics.md}}) of the Web Scraping Academy by creating a web scraper in Node.js.
 The scraper collected browsing information from the [Alexa Top Sites index](https://www.alexa.com/topsites).
 Let's see the code with some comments.